Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-2/labs/express-lab-2.md

 ## Getting Started

-Create a directory called `express-lab-2` and create a Javascript file `server.js`.
+Create a directory called `express-lab-2` then touch a Javascript file inside of `express-lab-2` called `server.js`.

 You'll use this file to complete the exercises below:

-* `npm init`.
-You should receive a `package.json`.
+* Run `npm init` to create a `package.json` file.

-Install express. `npm i express`.
-Check your files.
+Install express with `npm i express`.
-  - _Remember:_ If you have an older npm version below 5.0.0, you need to type `npm install express --save` instead!
-Refer back to your notes if you need to be reminded of the differences between version 4 and 5

-:elephant: _Hint_: You can check to make sure your installation was successful in one of the following places:
+🐘 _Hint_: You can check to make sure your installation was successful in one of the following places:

 - Your `package.json` file should have `express` listed in the dependencies.
 - You could also check in your `node_modules` folder to see an`express` folder.
-- Require `express` and set the `app`. (look back to the markdown from today if you need more help on how to do this).
+- Require `express` and set the `app`. (look back to the lesson notes from today if you need more help on how to do this).
 - Tell the server where to listen for requests (the port).

 <br>